SidxA/reduce-daemensionality/logs.md

     repaired access to the broken metadata file

     need to create large figures for individual spots w. signal, and multiple modes, spectra

+## 02/09    2h
+    put the fourier spectra for individual modes together into large overview plots for W=7 and W=1